Underage Drinking: Prohibitions Against Hosting Underage Drinking Parties

 Explanatory Notes and Limitations Applicable to All APIS Policy Topics

-1. State law may permit local jurisdictions to impose requirements in addition to those mandated by State law.
+- State law may permit local jurisdictions to impose requirements in addition to those mandated by State law.
 Alternatively, State law may prohibit local legislation on this topic, thereby preempting local powers.
+For more information on the preemption doctrine, see the About Alcohol Policy page.
 APIS does not document policies established by local governments.

 Federal Law for Prohibitions Against Hosting Underage Drinking Parties